-- Any student seen in the Health Center with the condition that requires a medical release from class will be given an excused absence from class for the time required only. - Any student treated by their private physician or practitioner must get an excuse from that medical facility.
-The Health Center will not give an excuse to students that this office does not evaluate. - Late-to-class excuses will be given if a student has time to attend class after being seen.
-Retroactive excuses may be approved on a case-by-case basis by the Health Center staff.
+- Any student seen at the Health Center for a condition that requires a medical release from class will be given an excused absence from class for the time required only. - Any student treated by their private physician or practitioner must get an excuse from that medical facility.
+The Health Center will not give an excuse to students that are not evaluated by our staff. - Late-to-class excuses will be given if a student has time to attend class after being seen.
+Retroactive excuses (for days prior to being evaluated by the staff) are not ordinarily granted and if necessary, may be obtained through the Division of Student Affairs' office.